First-order asymptotic perturbation theory for extensions of symmetric operators: Introduction

-Hadamard-type formulas are instrumental in applications of spectral theory to differential operators.
+The Hadamard-type formulas are instrumental in applications of spectral theory to differential operators.
 For example, they recently played a pivotal role in the works of G. Berkolaiko, P. Kuchment, U. Smilansky \cite{MR3000497} and G. Cox, C. Jones, J. Marzuola \cite{CJM1, CJM2} on nodal count for eigenfunctions of Schr\"odinger operators and in the work of A. Hassell \cite{MR2630052} on ergodic billiard systems which are not quantum uniquely ergodic.
-The formulas are also central in our treatment, discussed in more details below, of the periodic Kronig--Penney model, spectral flow formulas for one-parameter families of Robin Laplacians leading to a unified approach to Friedlander's and Rohleder's inequalities, of the heat equation posted on bounded domains, and of one-parameter families of quantum graphs.
+The formulas are also central to the applications that we give, in particular, to our treatment, discussed in more details below, of the periodic Kronig--Penney model, spectral flow formulas for one-parameter families of Robin Laplacians leading to a unified approach to Friedlander's and Rohleder's inequalities, of the heat equation posted on bounded domains, and of one-parameter families of quantum graphs.